 - interpret and communicate the results and limitations of statistical analyses of public health data in both technical and nontechnical terms

 Students who wish to delve deeper into a specific area of Biostatistics can use concentration and School-wide electives to focus their studies in one of four emphasis areas.
 Your advisor can help you decide if an emphasis is right for you and suggest which courses to take within that emphasis.
-For full program details, please visit the Biostatistics Concentrator’s Guide.
+For full program details, please visit the Biostatistics Concentrator’s Guide or the BU online bulletin.
 Prospective students should contact the Department of Biostatistics staff for additional information.

 The Clinical Trials emphasis focuses on the design and conduct of clinical trials, the principal study design for the development of new drugs, devices, and behavioral treatments.
 Courses prepare students to design trials and to conduct appropriate statistical analysis of clinical trials.
 This emphasis prepares students to work in the biotechnology or pharmaceutical industry as project directors, statistical programmers, and data managers.